juxor/afaq/markdown/secG4.md

 body for mutual aid."_ This is _"the Syndicate of Production."_ [**Proudhon and His _"Bank of the People"_**, p.
 45, p.
 50 and p.
 54] Tucker, however,
-asserted that Proudhon included the syndicate of production _"to humour those of his associated who placed stress on these features.
+asserted that Proudhon included the syndicate of production _"to humour those of his associates who placed stress on these features.
 He did not consider them of any value."_ [**Op.
 Cit.**, pp. 51-2] However, he was simply incorrect.
 Industrial democracy was a key aspect of Proudhon's ideas, as was the creation of an _"agro-industrial federation"_ based on these self-managed associations.
 This can be seen from Tucker's own comparison of Marx and Proudhon made on the formers death:

-> _ "For Karl Marx, the 'egalitaire', we feel the profoundest respect; as for Karl Marx, the 'authoritaire', we must consider him an enemy. . . .
+> _"For Karl Marx, the 'egalitaire', we feel the profoundest respect; as for Karl Marx, the 'authoritaire', we must consider him an enemy. . . .
 Proudhon was years before Marx [in discussing the struggle of the classes and the privileges and monopolies of capital]. . . .
 The vital difference between Proudhon and Marx [was] to be found in their respective remedies which they proposed.
-Man would nationalise the productive and distributive forces;
+Marx would nationalise the productive and distributive forces;
 Proudhon would individualise and associate them.
 Marx would make the labourers political masters; Proudhon would abolish political mastership entirely . . .
-Man believed in compulsory majority rule; Proudhon believed in the voluntary principle.
+Marx believed in compulsory majority rule; Proudhon believed in the voluntary principle.
 In short, Marx was an 'authoritaire'; Proudhon was a champion of Liberty."_ [**Liberty**, no. 35, p.
 2]